 Each year in the spring, students elect a member of the rising senior class to serve as their representative to the Board of Trustees.
-The student representative to the Board serves as ex-officio: without a vote, but the representative does have a voice and acts as an important liaison between students and The Academy's governing body.
+The student representative to the Board serves as ex-officio: without a vote, but the representative does have a documented voiced opinion and acts as an important liaison between students and The Academy's governing body.